Native / Desktop Apps

 Security Considerations

-Since traffic is only packaged as Sphinx until it gets to the Exit Gateway, where it is unwrapped into either HTTPS packets (by a Network Requester) or IP packets (by an IP Packet Router), the last hop between the Gateway and the remote host travels as normal internet traffic.
+Traffic is Sphinx-encrypted until the Exit Gateway, where it's unwrapped into HTTPS (Network Requester) or raw IP (IP Packet Router).
+The last hop to the remote host travels as normal internet traffic.

-As such, this option has fewer protections than the E2E option against a global passive adversary, but still grants you timing obfuscation and sender-receiver unlinkability between your client software and whatever service it is interacting with.
+Weaker than E2E against a global passive adversary, but you still get timing obfuscation and sender-receiver unlinkability between your client and the remote service.

 SOCKS Client